lbnl-science-it/LRC101_Training_Jan2023/slides.md

 password:0123456789
 `
 Note: Characters won't appear on a screen in the password prompt when you enter in the digits.
+**FAQ**: What if I forget my PIN?
+--> Reset PIN and test PIN+OTP here.

 ----
 ## Login to Lawrencium Cluster
-Upon login to Lawrencium, you'll end up on one of the login nodes(n000[0-3].scs00) in your home directory.
+Upon login to Lawrencium, you'll end up on one of the four login nodes(n000[0-3].scs00) in your home directory.
   ```
   spsoni@n0000 ~]$ hostname
   n0000.scs00